DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/virtualModeEnabled.md

 Enables the virtual mode in which nodes are loaded on demand.
 Use it to enhance the performance on large datasets.

 ---
-If this option is **true**, the widget initially loads only the root nodes.
+If this option is **true**, the UI component initially loads only the root nodes.
 Child nodes are loaded when their parent is being expanded.

 The virtual mode has the following restrictions: